 Are you facing error code 0x80080005 when updating Windows 11 or Windows 10?
 This error could be due to third-party software or general internal components that are damaged that help the Windows Update module work.
+We have discussed several workarounds to solve this problem.

 The error message shows: